angular-experts-io/modern-angular-workshop/README.md

 ## How to use test in "watch" mode

-- run `npm run watch` which will start tests in watch mode, so they will re-run any time you make changes to your code
+- run `npm run test:watch` which will start tests in watch mode, so they will re-run any time you make changes to your code
 - use `describe.only` or `it.only` to run just one test suite (or one test)